City Guide · Last updated 3 June 2026

 The Bottom Line

 La Linea is genuinely good for food, particularly if you eat like a local rather than hunting for tourist-facing restaurants.
-The Mercado La Concepción, the tapas bars around Plaza Cruz Herrera, and the seafood places near Playa de la Atunara cover almost everything you would want.
+The Mercado Municipal de Abastos on Calle Isabel La Católica, the tapas bars around Plaza Cruz Herrera, and the seafood places at La Atunara cover almost everything you would want.
 The prices make Gibraltar look expensive.
 That is not an accident.

 Frequently Asked Questions